libretro/RetroArch/dist-scripts/retroarch-xbox1-README.txt

 ------------------------------------------------------------------------------
 HOW TO USE THIS
 ------------------------------------------------------------------------------
 On first startup, RetroArch will select one of the dozen or so emulator/game cores.
-The name of the core currently loaded will be shown at the bottom side of the screen.
+The name of the core currently loaded will be shown at the top side of the screen.

-You can now select a ROM that this core supports and load it in the Filebrowser.
+You can now select a data file (ie. a game executable and/or a ROM) that this core supports and load it in the Filebrowser.

-There are two ways of selecting a different core:

-1) 'Change Libretro core' in the Main Menu

-Go to the Settings menu by pressing [Select], go forwards two pages by pressing he [R Trigger] until you come across 'Default libretro core'.
-Press A to go to a filebrowser where you can select a different core.
-Press [A button] to switch to the  emulator/game core.

-2) From the Ingame Menu

-While playing a game, press the [Right Thumb] button.
-Select 'Change libretro core' with the [A button] and select a different core.
+To select a different core - go to 'Core' in the Main Menu.
+Select a core and then press A to switch to the emulator/game core.

 ------------------------------------------------------------------------------
 INGAME CONTROLS